Ashton Butler

 • Counsel to Federated Co-operatives Limited on the $72-million sale of oil and gas assets in Saskatchewan and Alberta to ROK Resources Inc.

-• Vice-Chair, Administrative and Labour & Employment Law Section, Canadian Bar Association, Saskatchewan (South) (2020-2021)
+• Vice-chair, Administrative and Labour and Employment Law Section, Canadian Bar Association (South Saskatchewan, 2020-2021)

-• Director, Association of Women Lawyers, Calgary (2018-2019)
+• Director, Association of Women Lawyers (Calgary, 2018-2019)

-• Civil Claims Duty Counsel and Amicus Volunteer, Pro Bono Law Alberta (2017-2019)
+• Civil Claims Duty Counsel and Amicus Volunteer, Pro Bono Law Alberta (Alberta, 2017-2019)

-• Valedictorian, Class of 2017, University of Saskatchewan College of Law
+• Valedictorian, College of Law (Saskatchewan, 2017)

-• Member, Editorial Board, Saskatchewan Law Review (2016-2017)
+• Member, Editorial Board, Saskatchewan Law Review (Saskatchewan, 2016-2017)

-• International Chamber of Commerce Mediation Competition (2016-2017)
+• Participant, International Chamber of Commerce Mediation Competition (2016-2017)

-• Philip C. Jessup International Law Moot Court Competition (2015-2016)
+• Participant, Philip C. Jessup International Law Moot Court Competition (2015-2016)

 • Volunteer, Legal Advice Clinic, CLASSIC (2014-2015)

-• Law Society of Alberta (2017-present) (inactive)
+• Member, Law Society of Alberta (2017-present) (inactive)

 • Saskatchewan Law Review Honour (2017)